traefik/traefik/docs/toml.md

 #
 # logLevel = "ERROR"

+# HTTP response code to send when no route to backend exists.
+#
+# Optional
+# Default: 404
+#
+# noRouteResponseCode = 404

 # Backends throttle duration: minimum duration in seconds between 2 events from providers
 # before applying a new configuration.
 It avoids unnecessary reloads if multiples events
 # are sent in a short amount of time.